ORAL HISTORY INTERVIEW WITH PURVI SHAH

 TRANSCRIPT

-SHAH: I think for me, art and advocacy have always been interconnected and linked and so that work has been consistent for me.
-I think I was really lucky to be one of the initial Fellows for Kundiman.
-So, you know, the Retreat began in 2004, and I got to be part of that initial group and met amazing people like Margaret Rhee and Ron Villanueva [R.A.
-Villanueva], and just so many great people to be able to connect and grow as writers, as community makers, as storytellers.
-And so even now, like, when I partner with Ching-In [Chen] or when I partner with other people it's like through the home of Kundiman that we got to connect, and do work together and grow together, and grow as writers but fundamentally also as people, and as community members, and as advocates for equity and justice and what we want to see in the world around us.
+SHAH: For me, art and advocacy have always been interconnected and linked -- and so that work has been consistent for me.
+I was really lucky to be one of the initial Fellows for Kundiman.
+The Retreat began in 2004, and I got to be part of that initial group and met amazing people -- like Margaret Rhee and Ron Villanueva [R.A.
+Villanueva], and just so many great people -- to be able to connect and grow as writers, as community makers, as storytellers.
+Even now when I partner with Ching-In [Chen] or when I partner with other people, it's through the home of Kundiman that we got to connect, and do work together and grow together, and grow as writers -- but fundamentally also as people, and as community members, and as advocates for equity and justice and what we want to see in the world around us.

 INTERVIEW EXCERPT 2